 How big are the possibilities for change when we’re willing to change not only what we do but what we fundamentally want?

-Written by Elizabeth almost 3 years ago
+Written by Elizabeth about 3 years ago

 David Mamet advises actors to stay out of graduate school in his 1997 book True and False.
 Stay Out of School is a cultural investigation into how and why avoiding school for anyone became good advice-and what we can do to change that.